 Writing a query letter sounds easy enough.
 You read some basic tutorials on how to assemble all the basic components, sit down to compose, and then your brain grinds gears and you spontaneously combust.
 Am I right?
-In all my time helping authors through this harrowing process, I have come to expect complaints and trouble … Continue reading 3 Hardest Parts of a Writing Query Letter
+In all my time helping authors through this harrowing process, I have come to expect complaints and trouble … Continue reading 3 Hardest Parts of Your Query Letter, Made Easy

 Someone offhandedly said to me recently that I’d make a good literary agent.